Paper Wasps

 Are paper wasps Harmful?

-Paper wasps sting, but are less aggressive than other stinging insects.
+Paper wasps sting but are less aggressive than other stinging insects.

 When do paper wasps sting?